compomics/moFF/README.md

 ## Match between runs ##

-use :  `python moff_mbr.py -h`
+use :  `python moff_all.py -mbr only `
 ```
   --loc_in                      the folder where the input files are located
-  	--sample	      filter based on regular expression to define the considered replicates
+  --sample                      reg exp to filter the input file names (only with --loc_in input option-
-  	--ext                 file extention of the input file
+  --ext                         file extention of the input file.
+Default .txt)
-  	--log_label       filename for the log file
+  --log_label                   filename for the mbr log file.
+Default moFF_mbr
-  	--w_filt          width value for outlier filtering
+  --w_filt                      width value for outlier filtering.
+Default 3
-  	--out_flag            filtering (on/off) of the outlier in the training set
+  --out_flag                    filtering (on/off) of the outlier in the training set.
+Default 1
-  	--w_comb         combination weighting : 0 for no weight 1 for a weighted schema
+  --w_comb                      combination weighting : 0 for no weight 1 for a weighted schema.
+Default 1
 ```

-`python moff_mbr.py --inputF sample_folder/`
+`python moff_mbr.py --loc_in sample_folder/ --mbr only `

 This command runs the MBR modules.
 The output will be stored in a subfolder ('mbr_output') inside the specified input folder.
 The MBR module will consider all the .txt files present in the specified input folder as replicates (to select specific files or different extension, please refer to the example below).